neraath/neraath.github.io/_posts/2012-09-26-fast-search-thruput-optimization-troubleshooting.markdown

 <h2>Admin Reports and Conclusion</h2>

-{% pullquote %}
 In short, troubleshooting this issue was no walk in the park.
 FAST is not an easy system to understand.
-Throwing SharePoint into the mix (which is just as large and difficult) only makes matters worse. {" However, by paying close attention to the details and studying how your system is behaving, you'll eventually find what you're looking for. "}
+Throwing SharePoint into the mix (which is just as large and difficult) only makes matters worse.
+However, by paying close attention to the details and studying how your system is behaving, you'll eventually find what you're looking for.
-{% endpullquote %}

 &lt;rant&gt;
 Finding the information on what to look for, though, can be just as challenging.
 I found that things really started to take off for me only <em>after</em> I started reading the Microsoft FAST book.
 TechNet had the required documentation that I needed to understand how to diagnose the problem.
 Yet, I found that finding information on TechNet was <em>extremely</em> challenging.
 For a product that can cost in the tens of thousands of dollars for just a small environment, I'd really like to see Microsoft invest some time in really understanding how end users look through their documentation, and really improve it.
 The "auto-hiding" links in the navigation heiarchy on the left of the page suck.
 What sucks even more?
 Not having an automatically expandable hierarchy so I can browse the hierarchy of contents.
 The fact that it would take me 15-20 clicks to get to the bottom of the FAST documentation is absurd - I should be able to have a full ToC - not a ToC at every major section all the way to the bottom of the stack.